rstemmer/musicdb/README.md

 ---

-Until now I spent more than 6 years for developing this awesome software.
+Until now I spent over 6 years for developing this awesome software.
 Since I finished a first test version, I use it nearly every day.
 Time to share it with the world. :smiley: